 Trusting Your LIMS Implementation Team

-Brandie Nickey, is a Customer Success Manager at Core Informatics.
-This is part of our occasional blog series supported by the Core Customer Success group.
+Brandie Nickey, was a Customer Success Manager at Core Informatics.
+This is part of our occasional blog series supported by the Customer Success group.